Qumulo/cluster_device_monitor/README.md

 The Qumulo API tools are required to make the script work and and they are available for download from your Qumulo cluster.
 For more information, please check out the [Qumulo GitHub](https://qumulo.github.io/) page for more information on the API.

 The script contains logic to look for a previously ran iteration and NOT generate email alerts if the necessary alerts were already generated.
-If unhealthy change arises the script will detect this and generate an email alert.
+If unhealthy changes arise the script will detect this and generate a new email alert.

 If any of the alert conditions are triggered, a single email will be sent to all of the configured recipients.